 One Side Completely Silent

-If one channel produces no sound at all, first check your balance settings to ensure they haven’t been accidentally shifted all the way to one side.
-If the balance is centered but you still hear nothing from one channel, the issue likely involves damaged cables, faulty headphone drivers, or speaker connections.
-Try different audio sources and playback devices to isolate the problem.
+First check whether the balance slider has accidentally shifted all the way to one side.
+If the balance is centered but one channel still produces no sound, the issue likely involves damaged cables, faulty drivers, or speaker connections.
+Try a different audio source and a different playback device to isolate the problem.

 Inconsistent Balance Across Different Apps

-Some applications have their own internal balance or pan controls that operate independently of your Windows 11 system settings.
-Media players, digital audio workstations, and streaming services may include built-in balance adjustments that override or supplement system-level settings.
-Check the audio settings within specific applications if you notice balance changes when switching between programs.
+Some applications include their own internal balance or pan controls that work independently of Windows system settings.
+Media players, DAWs, and streaming services may override system-level balance.
+Check audio settings within specific apps when balance shifts between programs.

 Balance Settings Not Saving